unixpi/probabilistic-programming-QT/README.md

 Deep networks are all the rage right now not because they are some brilliant model,but because of the details of how we optimize them.
 See https://t.co/anGfjMU1F4

 They are, at their core, deeply inelegant (and rather stupid) black-box solutions.
 In short, they don't know what they don't know.
+See https://www.youtube.com/watch?v=XaQu7kkQBPc and https://www.technologyreview.com/s/604087/the-dark-secret-at-the-heart-of-ai/

 In contrast, probabilistic programming uses beautiful and elegant methods from probability theory to automate machine learning in a way that allows the user to quantify uncertainty.